 Proportion of Session 1 participants who complete session 6.
 Benchmark: 80%

-Visual confirmation of self-reported PrEP uptake
+Visual Confirmation of Self-reported PrEP Uptake

 Photo confirmation of self-reported PrEP use.

 Proportion of post-intervention surveys completed.
+The researchers administered surveys and counted how many participants completed the surveys.
 Benchmark: 80%